 The 5GHz channel design is easier if you use the 20MHz channel width.

-The interference zone can have twice the signal radius and the signal at its edge can be -67dBm.
+The interference zone can be twice the radius of the signal and the signal at its edge can be -67dBm.

-For best results, use a 'honeycomb' pattern as an implantation strategy.
-The idea is to scale the repeated channels further away from each other to avoid interference.
+For best results, use a 'honeycomb' pattern as a deployment strategy.
+The idea is to stagger the repeated channels further apart from each other to avoid interference.

 TXPower - Less is More (better quality)

-- Do not abuse high energy levels, only for specific cases like PtP is recommended.
+- Don't abuse high energy levels, only for specific cases like PtP is it recommended.

-A large proportion of users are still connected to 2.4GHz networks and never connect to 5GHz.
+A large portion of users are still connected to 2.4GHz networks and never connect to 5GHz.

-- Remember that the 2.4 GHz wavelength is twice as long as 5 GHz. - 10dBm of 2.4GHz is not equal to 10dBm of 5Ghz - maybe 3 times more!
+- Remember that the wavelength of 2.4 GHz is twice as long as 5 GHz. - 10dBm of 2.4GHz is not equal to 10dBm of 5Ghz - maybe 3 times more!

-TX Power Control - Auto or Manual on the AP
+TX Power Control - Auto or Manual in AP

-- Self - You can set the interval for minimum and maximum dBm power.
+- Auto - You can set the range for minimum and maximum dBm power.

-- Manual - Choose what percentage of energy you would like to use.
-The AP will now use the static power output.
+- Manual - Choose what percentage of power you would like to use.
+Now the AP will use the static power output.